RunestoneInteractive/httlads/_sources/Statistics/exploring_data.rst

 .. _hf33f5c6794a1d5ee7c64395b788:

-Case study 1: Happiness Index Research Questions
+Case Study 2: Happiness Index Research Questions
 ------------------------------------------------

 1. What are the different factors that lead to happiness of a country?